Dark-Knight-Rises/Logseq/pages/For revision.md

 - ## bus
 	- every node is connected with a single cable ka bus
-	- if the bus gets d
+	- if the bus gets damaged the entire system fails
+	- used when small no. of devices are to be connected
+- ## ring
+	-